appuchias/appuchias.github.io/content/posts/2023-11-21_MSI_Prestige.md

 The packaging is very nice, although everything is in plastic bags.
 I'd have preferred everything to use paper or cardboard packaging.

-The version I bought came without an OS, so after copying the latest Windows 11 installer to my Ventoy drive and disabling Secure Boot in the BIOS, I booted from the USB drive and installed Windows.
+The version I bought came without an OS[^1], so after copying the latest Windows 11 installer to my Ventoy drive and disabling Secure Boot in the BIOS, I booted from the USB drive and installed Windows.

+[^1]: Actually it had FreeDOS but I don't really know anything about it.

 > Note: The keys to enter the BIOS and Boot Menu on this laptop are `Delete` and `F11`, respectively.